Skip to main content Skip to footer

 What we are going to do

-Make sure colleagues welcome feedback as a positive opportunity to listen, learn, and improve services.
+Continue to support colleagues to see feedback as a positive opportunity to listen, learn, and improve services.

 How we are going to do it

-• Introduce quarterly Learning from Complaint forums for colleagues to share how they have listened, understood, and acted on lessons learned from complaints.
+• continue quarterly learning from complaint forums for colleagues to share how they have listened, understood, and acted on lessons learnt from complaints with invitation to customers to attend

 What we are going to do